 First, I’m responsible for the website’s user experience (UX) design, which means I work on making Ravelry as accessible and easy to use as possible.
 I think very deeply about things like: How do these pages relate to each other, and is it easy for Ravelers to navigate through them?
 How easy is it to discover this awesome Ravelry feature?
 What happens if a Raveler tries to do something while logged out, or if there are no results, or if they’re visually impaired, or if they joined the site yesterday?
-I answer those questions by creating prototypes of pages and features on the site, which Casey then codes into life.
-I also talk to Ravelers before I work on a prototype to get their input and perspective, and we test it with Ravelers after Casey builds it to make sure it works for them.
+I answer those questions by creating prototypes of pages and features on the site, which Cassidy then codes into life.
+I also talk to Ravelers before I work on a prototype to get their input and perspective, and we test it with Ravelers after Cassidy builds it to make sure it works for them.

 Second, I’m responsible for Ravelry’s visual design: colors, typography, imagery… everything that accounts for the look and feel.
 Visual design is closely tied with UX design — for example, the color of a button might make it easier to find on a screen.
 Usually visual design is done last, so it’s like design dessert!

 Craft Industry Alliance: How would you say you fit into the team at Ravelry?
-Are you doing something completely different, taking over responsibilities that Casey was responsible for, or a little bit of both?
+Are you doing something completely different, taking over responsibilities that Cassidy was responsible for, or a little bit of both?